India: Birding, Tigers and Taj Mahal

 Day 3.
 Ranthambore – Chambal – Agra

-Enjoy final morning safari (0630 – 0900 hrs only).
+Enjoy the final morning safari (0630 – 0900 hrs only).
 Check-out at 0930 hrs (sharp) and leave for Chambal / Dhaulpur (5 hours / subject to traffic).
 Reach Dhaulpur at 1430 hrs.
-Boat cruise on Chambal River from 1500 hrs for Indian skimmer, Black-bellied Tern, flocks of migratory waterfowl, Cranes such as Common, Demoiselle and Sarus; fish-eating crocodile Gavial and marsh mugger, and with lots of luck Gangetic dolphin.
-After finishing boat cruise, continue drive to Agra (1.5 hours).
-Arrive Agra in the evening.
+Boat cruise on Chambal River from 1500 hrs for Indian skimmer, Black-bellied Tern, flocks of migratory waterfowl, Cranes such as Common, Demoiselle, and Sarus; fish-eating crocodile Gavial and marsh mugger, and with lots of luck, Gangetic dolphin.
+After finishing the boat cruise, continue driving to Agra (1.5 hours).
+Arrive in Agra in the evening.
 Overnight stay at Hotel Utkarsh Vilas.
 Meals: Breakfast and packed lunch from Ranthambore, dinner in Agra

 Day 4.
 Agra – Taj Mahal – Bharatpur

-Morning visit Taj Mahal.
-After Taj Mahal visit, shopping near entrance gate for 45 minutes.
 Return to the hotel.
-After breakfast, check-out at 1000 hrs and drive to Bharatpur (2 hours).
-Arrive Bharatpur at noon.
+After breakfast, check out at 1000 hrs and drive to Bharatpur (2 hours).
+Arrive at Bharatpur at noon.

 Meals: Breakfast in Agra, lunch and dinner in Bharatpur